 Flexibility in a Competitive Job Market

-With almost 1,700 programs and schools within the NYCDOE, the possibilities are endless.
-That being said, we recommend you consider the schools that need great teachers like you the most.
+While conducting your job search, we recommend you consider the schools that need great teachers like you the most.
 Should you limit yourself to your current district, borough or school type, you could be missing out on a school that is a great mutual fit.
 Consider:

 To assist you in making an informed decision, we recommend you begin your Internet-based research by looking at the following websites: